ttslr/niy/examples/speech_commands_spectrogram/README.md

 First, transform the original audio files into spectrograms, we use the following python code to do the task:
 >
+	import numpy as np
+	from scipy.io import wavfile

 	X_SIZE = 16000
 	IMG_SIZE = 128